roseengineering/gr-osmosdr-udp-support/README.md

-For example in GQRX to read a complex IQ stream that is being sent to a UDP socket located on your host on port 7777 with a frequency of 100 MHz and a sampling rate of 1 MSPS, set the device string to:
+For example in GQRX to read a complex IQ stream that is being sent to a UDP socket located on your host on port 7777 with a frequency of 100 MHz and a sampling rate of 1 MSPS, set the device string to ("udp" tells GQRX to use the UDP source block):

     udp,host='0.0.0.0',port=7777,freq=100e6,rate=1e6,throttle=false

-"udp" tells GQRX to use the UDP sink.
 It is recommended that you disable the throttle.

 Copyright (c) 2017 roseengineering